Rabindranath

 Historical Avant-gardes,

-Neo-avant-gardes, and Post-avant-gardes in Hogan, Patrick,
+Neo-avant-gardes, and Post-avant-gardes in Yugoslavia,

 Colm (2004) Empire and Poetic Voice: